Healthcare in the United States: Health insurance and accessibility

 Mayo Clinic is renowned for its patient-centered approach to care and its commitment to accessibility.
 In Rochester, Minnesota.

 Measures of accessibility and affordability tracked by national health surveys include: percent of population with insurance, having a usual source of medical care, visiting the dentist yearly, rates of preventable hospitalizations, reported difficulty seeing a specialist, delaying care due to cost, and rates of health insurance coverage.
 In 2004, an OECD report noted that "all OECD countries [except Mexico, Turkey, and the US] had achieved universal or near-universal (at least 98.4% insured) coverage of their populations by 1990".
 The 2004 IOM report also observed that "lack of health insurance causes roughly 18,000 unnecessary deaths every year in the US".
 A 2009 study done at Harvard Medical School with Cambridge Health Alliance by cofounders of Physicians for a National Health Program, a pro-single payer lobbying group, showed that nearly 45,000 annual deaths are associated with a lack of patient health insurance.
 The study also found that uninsured, working Americans have an approximately 40% higher mortality risk compared to privately insured working Americans.

 The Gallup organization tracks the percent of adult Americans who are uninsured for healthcare, beginning in 2008.
 The rate of uninsured peaked at 18.0% in 2013 prior to the ACA mandate, fell to 10.9% in the third quarter of 2016, and stood at 13.7% in the fourth quarter of 2018.
 "The 2.8-percentage-point increase since that low represents a net increase of about seven million adults without health insurance."

-The US Census Bureau reported that 28.5 million people (8.8%) did not have health insurance in 2017, down from 49.9 million (16.3%) in 2010.
+The US Census Bureau stated that 28.5 million people (8.8%) did not have health insurance in 2017, down from 49.9 million (16.3%) in 2010.
 Between 2004 and 2013, a trend of high rates of underinsurance and wage stagnation contributed to a healthcare consumption decline for low-income Americans.
 This trend was reversed after the implementation of the major provisions of the ACA in 2014.